cloudfoundry/stratos/deploy/all-in-one/README.md

 # Deploying with the All-In-One Docker Container

-The All-in-One container sets up the following components in a single container:
+The All-in-One container sets up the Stratos Console components in a single container.
-1. The Stratos UI frontend and backend
-2. An UAA instance

 ## Requirements: